steadygaze/frame-randomizer/README.md

 ```

 ### Running

-Make sure that you have a recent enough version of Node.js available.
-At the time of this writing, the Debian stable version is `12`, while this project requires the Node.js `18`.
-You can use a tool like [Node Version Manager](https://github.com/nvm-sh/nvm) to fetch the right Node.js version.

 Consult the `RuntimeConfig` section of `nuxt.config.ts` for all the settings that are available.
 Each will be configurable as environment variables.
 For example, you might create a simple script: